 The companies building these systems argue they're solving a real problem.
 Traditional hiring is a numbers game where recruiters can only interview a fraction of applicants, often relying on resume screening that can miss talented candidates.
 CodeSignal, which started in technical assessment, now offers AI-led interviews designed to evaluate coding skills and problem-solving in real time.
 Humanly positions itself as a conversational AI that handles initial screenings, while Eightfold uses machine learning to match candidates with roles based on skills rather than traditional credentials.

 But the promise of efficiency comes with controversy.
 Critics point out that AI interview systems are essentially black boxes, making hiring decisions with algorithms that candidates can't see or challenge.
 There's also the question of what these bots are actually measuring.
 Are they evaluating job skills, or are they picking up on proxy signals like accent, communication style, or even background noise that could introduce bias?
 Some jurisdictions are already pushing back.
-New York City now requires companies to audit AI hiring tools for bias, and the has signaled it's watching this space closely.
+New York City now requires companies to audit AI hiring tools for bias, and the EEOC has signaled it's watching this space closely.